 A. The product is called "da Vinci" in part because Leonardo da Vinci is credited with inventing the first robot. da Vinci used unparalleled anatomical accuracy and three-dimensional details to bring his masterpieces to life.
-The da Vinci Surgical System similarly provides surgeons with such enhanced detail and precision that the System can mimic open surgery while allowing doctors to perform complex procedures through a few tiny incisions.
+The da Vinci Surgical System similarly provides surgeons with enhanced detail and precision.
+The System can mimic open surgery while allowing doctors to perform complex procedures through a few small incisions.

 A. The U.S. Food and Drug Administration (FDA) has cleared the da Vinci Surgical System for use in a wide range of procedures.
-Please see the FDA Clearance page for specific clearances and representative uses.
+For additional information, please see Indications for Use.

 A: The da Vinci Surgical System is used in major centers in the United States, France, Italy, Germany and Spain, as well as in many other countries around the world.
 To locate a hospital or surgeon, go to: http://www.davincisurgeonlocator.com/

 A. On the contrary, the da Vinci System is designed to enable surgeons to operate with enhanced vision, precision and control.
 The da Vinci System translates the surgeon's hand movements into smaller, precise movements of the miniaturized instruments inside the patient's body.
 The da Vinci System is 100% controlled by the surgeon and can never be programmed to make surgical maneuvers on its own.

 Q. While using the da Vinci Surgical System, can the surgeon feel anything inside the patient's chest or abdomen?